Lumbini, the Birthplace of the Lord Buddha

 Map

-Lumbini, nestled in the verdant plains of the Rupandehi District within the Lumbini Province of Nepal, holds a unique significance in the annals of history and spirituality.
-This hallowed ground bears witness to the nativity of Siddhartha Gautama, who would later be revered as the Lord Buddha, the founder of Buddhism.
+Lumbini, nestled in the fertile plains of the Rupandehi District in Lumbini Province, Nepal, holds a unique place in history and spirituality.
+Revered by millions worldwide, this sacred sanctuary is recognized as the birthplace of Siddhartha Gautama, who would later attain enlightenment as Lord Buddha, the founder of Buddhism.

 UNESCO Description of the World Heritage Site